 To expedite the development of next-generation battery technologies including all-solid-state batteries and verify their mass-producibility, Hyundai Motor Group completed a next-generation battery research wing at the Uiwang R&D Center in 2024.
 This new facility will be responsible for developing all-solid-state batteries and other advanced battery technologies at scale.
-Drawing on the technology and expertise gained through in-house battery design efforts, we aim to pilot the mass-production of EVs equipped with all-solid-state batteries in 2025 and initiate their full-scale mass-production around 2030.

-Hyundai is also focused on advancing innovative EV battery technologies essential for the transition to sustainable mobility.
-In September 2024, we formed strategic partnerships with Hyundai Steel and EcoPro BM to develop cathode technologies for next-generation LFP(Lithium Iron Phosphate) batteries, As part of our efforts for eco-friendly process innovation, we are developing 'direct synthesis' methods which eliminate the precursor production phase, reducing the use of hazardous substances all while securing cost competitiveness.
-By internalizing these battery material technologies, Hyundai is expected to accelerate its dominance in the EV market and enhance the group's technological competitiveness.
+Hyundai is also focused on advancing innovative EV battery technologies essential for the transition to sustainable mobility, In September 2024, we formed strategic partnerships with Hyundai Steel and EcoPro BM to develop cathode technologies for next-generation LFP(Lithium Iron Phosphate) batteries, As part of our efforts for eco-friendly process innovation, we are developing 'direct synthesis' methods which eliminate the precursor production phase, reducing the use of hazardous substances all while securing cost competitiveness, By internalizing these battery material technologies, Hyundai is expected to accelerate its dominance in the EV market and enhance the group's technological competitiveness,

 As a strategic move to bridge the EV chasm, Hyundai is committed to building competitive battery solutions that meet the needs of diverse customers.
-To this end, we are developing entry-level NCM batteries that are more than 10% affordable compared to existing ones, in addition to performancedriven NCM batteries and cost-effective LFP batteries.
+To this end, we are developing entry-level NCM batteries that are more than 10% affordable compared to existing ones, in addition to performance-driven NCM batteries and cost-effective LFP batteries.
 We successfully improved battery energy density by over 20% compared to 2024 as part of our efforts to diversify battery chemistries.
 In so doing, we progress towards our 2030 EV sales goal and prepare solutions to deliver performance for eco-friendly mobility.

 Our BMS (Battery Management System) supports real-time cell diagnostics, identification of abnormal sign, and early detection of potential defects.
-We are also developing battery life management technologies that monitor battery health using AI models, continuously advancing safety features.
+We are also developing battery life management technologies that monitor battery health using Al models, continuously advancing safety features.
 In terms of battery systems, we are working on emergency vents, fire-resistant materials, and structures preventing thermal propagation irrespective of cell form factor.
 These efforts ultimately aim to limit heat transfer between cells in the event of a fire, helping to enhance EV safety and laying the groundwork for the broader adoption of EVs.